Skip to main content

 \begin{equation*} y'' - 8 y' + 16 y = 8 e^{4x} + 16xe^{4x} - 8(e^{4x} + 4xe^{4x}) + 16 xe^{4x} = 0 . \end{equation*}

-Let us give a short argument for why the solution \(x e^{r x}\) works when the root is doubled.
-This case is really a limiting case of when the two roots are distinct and very close.
+Let us give a short argument for why the solution \(x e^{r x}\) works for a doubled root.
+This case is a limiting case of two distinct but very close roots.
 Note that \(\frac{e^{r_2 x} - e^{r_1 x}}{r_2 - r_1}\) is a solution when the roots are distinct.
 When we take the limit as \(r_1\) goes to \(r_2\text{,}\) we are really taking the derivative of \(e^{rx}\) using \(r\) as the variable.
 Therefore, the limit is \(x e^{rx}\text{,}\) and hence this is a solution in the doubled root case.
+We remark that in some numerical computations, two very close roots may lead to numerical instability while a doubled root will not.

 Subsection 2.2.2 Complex numbers and Euler’s formula